ULStats/MA4128Assessment-2018/Luke O'Halloran- Forecasting with ARIMA.md

 ## Example
 * The data used in this example is U.S. airlines: monthly aircraft miles flown (Millions) 1963 -1970.
+* We will remove one year of the original series.
+Preform our analysis on the reduced data, then forecast using the selected model.
+* We will then compare our forecast to the actual data.
 #### Load data set in R.
 ```
 install.packages("TSA")